 Yong Tau Foo is the most brilliant dish in this world that your sorry souls have created, despite its silly sounding name!

-How do I describe one of my favourite foods ?
+How do I describe one of my all time favourite foods ?

 It is schizophrenic, it is extreme in largesse, it is gonastically ballsy, it is the smorgasbord of a mad scientist, it is the United Nations in full assembly and in session.